oisouza/PrancingPonySharp/PrancingPonySharp.ToTreat/README.md

 `readonly struct FuncToTrea<T, TE1, TE2, TE3, TE4>`

-* T is the type of comeback
+* T is the type of return
 * TE is the type of exception